totalnoMartina/moon-child-yoga/README.md

 I tested the webpage using the Lighthouse in my Chrome Browser and the image shows the results
 ![](readme-images/lighthouse-testing.png?raw=true)

-Fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page
+Finally fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page

 ## Browser Compatibility